-Under Rule 14a-8 of the Exchange Act, any stockholder desiring to include a proposal in our proxy statement with respect to our 2024 annual meeting of stockholders should arrange for such proposal to be delivered to us at our principal executive offices no later than January 13, 2024, in order to be considered for inclusion in our proxy statement relating to such annual meeting.
+Under Rule 14a-8 of the Exchange Act, any stockholder desiring to include a proposal in our proxy statement with respect to our annual meeting of stockholders to be held in 2025 should arrange for such proposal to be delivered to us at our principal executive offices no later than January 18, 2025, in order to be considered for inclusion in our proxy statement relating to such annual meeting.
 Any notice of a stockholder proposal submitted after such date will be considered untimely.
 If the date of next year's annual meeting is changed by more than 30 days from the date of this year's Annual Meeting, then the deadline is a reasonable time before we begin to print and mail proxy materials.
 Matters pertaining to such proposals, and the eligibility of persons entitled to have such proposals included, are regulated by the Exchange Act and the rules of the SEC.

-In addition, pursuant to our Bylaws, any stockholder desiring to submit a proposal for action or nominate one or more persons for election as directors at our 2024 annual meeting of stockholders that will not be included in our proxy statement must submit a notice of the proposal or nomination including the information required by our Bylaws to us between February 27, 2024 and March 28, 2024, or else it will be considered untimely and ineligible to be properly brought before the 2024 annual meeting of stockholders.
-However, if our 2024 annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from the one-year anniversary of the date of the previous year's annual meeting, under our Bylaws, for the notice by the stockholders and not later than the close of business on the later of (a) the 90th day prior to the 2024 annual meeting of stockholders, or (b) the tenth day following the date on which notice of the date of the 2024 annual meeting of stockholders, or otherwise publicly disclosed, whichever first occurs.
+In addition, pursuant to our Restated Bylaws, any stockholder desiring to submit a proposal for action or nominate one or more persons for election as directors at our 2025 annual meeting of stockholders that will not be included in our proxy statement must submit a notice of the proposal or nomination including the information required by our Restated Bylaws to us April 2, 2025 and March 3, 2025, or else it will be considered untimely and ineligible to be properly brought before the 2025 annual meeting of stockholders.
+However, if our 2025 annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from the one-year anniversary of the date of the previous year's annual meeting, under our Restated Bylaws, for the notice by the stockholders to be timely it must be received by the secretary not earlier than the close of business on the 120th day prior to the 2025 annual meeting of stockholders, or (b) the tenth day following the date on which a Public Announcement of the date of such annual meeting is first made.
+"Public Announcement" shall mean disclosure in a press release reported by the Company with the SEC pursuant to Section 12, 14, or 15(d) of the 1934 Act.